 Later, he said he believed Mr Smith was representing the culture secretary in the same way he was representing News Corp.

-Mr Michel told the inquiry: "I was never of the opinion that it was inappropriate to at least try to put the arguments to or make representations to these officers."'Buying time'
+Mr Michel told the inquiry: "I was never of the opinion that it was inappropriate to at least try to put the arguments to or make representations to these officers."